-After student members established Kanafani House through an occupation of Greenwich House on Friday, the Senate House lawn in response to Cambridge University's unwillingness to take any meaningful steps towards divestment from the genocide and occupation of Palestine.
+After student members established Kanafani House through an occupation of Greenwich House on Friday, the Cambridge Liberated Zane has expanded.
+In the early hours of Wednesday, 27 November, student members of Cambridge for Palestine occupied the Senate House lawn in response to Cambridge University's unwillingness to take any meaningful steps towards divestment from the genocide and occupation of Palestine.